 Don’t Know A Stranger

 I am far from being antisocial although I have nothing against those who are.
 My family and friends joke with me that I never meet a stranger no matter where I go.
-I guess some people have a personality that people just talk to, and I usually a blige in conversation with a stranger on my alone time, and I usually don’t regret it.
+My parents equally shared personalities that were open, and they could naturally connect with strangers without trying as if they’ve known them since forever.
+I guess some people have a personality that people just talk to, and I inherited some of those traits from my parents.
+I’ll a blige in conversation with a stranger on my alone time.
+I usually don’t regret it.
 I got on a ride called, The Pirate at the fair, and three teenagers asked to join me while I sat alone.
 I told them it’s more fun if you wave your hands high in the air as the ride goes down.
 The girls and I screamed and laughed with excitement on the ride.
 They later asked me if I wanted to accompany them on a few other rides, I smiled but politely declined.
 I picked up a smoked turkey leg that I knew couldn’t I eat by myself, took a bite of a sweet powdery funnel cake, and I jumped on the ride called, The Himalayas.
 I saw a few people I recognized getting on the ride, and I waved, “Hello!”
 I strapped in alone for the ride, secured my hat, and when the ride started to go fast I put my hands in the air smiling in glee.
 Rides are so much fun when you learn how to let go in freedom in being in the moment.

 It’s great having others around in sharing life’s experiences, adventures, conversations, and pleasures, but don’t depend on the company of others solely to embrace the full joy of living life to the fullest.